rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 1. A configured subscription previously failed, and was terminated.
 After the publisher has successfully re-established a connection to the receiver and is ready to send datastore event records again.

 Below is the tree diagram for the *subscription-started* notification.
-All data nodes contained in this tree diagram are described in the YANG module in {{yp-lite-yang-module}}.
+All data nodes contained in this tree diagram are described in the YANG module in {{yang-push-2-yang-module}}.

 ~~~~ yangtree
 {::include generated-tree-output/subscription-started.txt}